JaydenSul/Survey-App/README.md

 Fill out the survey and submit it.

-Open the generated CSV file to view your response.
+Open the generated CSV file to view your response, or use the view results page.